Jim Mahady

-James Bernard Mahady (April 22, 1901 – August 9, 1936) was a professional baseball second baseman and pitcher, whose career spanned seven seasons, which included one in Major League Baseball (MLB) with the New York Giants (1921).
-While in the majors, Mahady played in one game, and had no plate appearances.
+James Bernard Mahady (April 22, 1901 – August 9, 1936) was an American professional baseball player who primarily played as a second baseman and pitcher.
+His career spanned seven seasons, including one in Major League Baseball (MLB) with the New York Giants (1921).
+However, Mahady's time in the majors was limited to just one game, during which he did not have any plate appearances.
 The majority of his career was spent in the minor leagues as a pitcher.
 He batted and threw right-handed.
 In the minors, he compiled a 69–50 record.
 During his playing career, Mahady stood at 5 ft 11 in and weighed 170 lb.

-In 1930, two-years after he last played in professional baseball, Mahady was charged with second degree manslaughter after killing a woman while at the command of his vehicle under the influence of alcohol.
+In 1930, two years after he last played in professional baseball, Mahady was charged with second degree manslaughter after killing a woman while at the command of his vehicle under the influence of alcohol.
 Three years later, the Governor of New York, Herbert H. Lehman, commuted Mahady's sentence.
-Mahady died on August 9, 1936 at the age of 35.
+Mahady died on August 9, 1936, at the age of 35.

 Early life

-Mahady was born on April 22, 1901 in Cortland, New York to Michael and Mary Mahady of Pennsylvania and Scotland, respectively.
+Mahady was born on April 22, 1901, in Cortland, New York, to Michael and Mary Mahady of Pennsylvania and Scotland, respectively.
 At the age of 18, Jim Mahady was working as a laborer.